Laparoscopic Vesicovaginal Fistula (VVF) Repair

 - Identification of Fistula: The bladder and vagina are carefully separated to locate the exact fistulous tract.

-- Excision and Repair: The fistula tract is excised and the bladder and vaginal walls are individually closed in layers using absorbable sutures.
+- Excision and Repair: The fistula tract is extracted and the bladder and vaginal walls are closed separately in layers using absorbable sutures.

 - Interposition Flap (Optional): A tissue flap (usually omentum or peritoneum) may be placed between the bladder and vagina to enhance healing and reduce recurrence.

-- Catheterization: A urinary catheter is placed for 10–14 days post-surgery to allow proper healing.
+- Catheterisation: Urinary catheter is placed for 10-14 days after the completion of the surgery to allow proper healing of the bladder repair.

-- Surgery Time: 2–3 hours (depending on complexity)
+- Surgery Time: Approx. 2–3 hrs, depending on complexity of the condition

 - Hospital Stay: 2–4 days

-- Recovery: Most patients return to normal activities within 2–3 weeks.
+- Recovery: Most patients resume normal activities within 2–3 weeks.

 Advantages of Laparoscopic VVF Repair